sourcegraph/sourcegraph-public-snapshot/doc/code_insights/index.md

 Code Insights are currently in Private [Beta](../admin/beta_and_experimental_features.md).
 If you're a customer who wants early access or needs support, please [send us an email](mailto:feedback@sourcegraph.com).

 Code insights docs are actively in progress during the beta.
-It means that we're still polishing Insights and you might find bugs while we’re in beta.
-Please, do [share any bugs 🐛 or feedback](mailto:feedback@sourcegraph.com) to help us make Code Insights better.
+We're still polishing Code Insights and you might find bugs while we’re in beta.
+Please [share any bugs 🐛 or feedback](mailto:feedback@sourcegraph.com) you have to help us make Code Insights better.
 Table of contents:

 - [Quickstart](quickstart.md)